 Two main economic rationales for government interventions in healthcare are the roles in combating poverty and the roles in the correction of market failures.
 If the regulations address the effects of market failures successfully, there should be an improvement in efficiency.
 Given many market failures existing in healthcare markets, all countries around the world have their own regulations to deal with the problems.
 These regulations are unique and contextual.

 A variety of interventions in healthcare market are conducted by the government.
 They have the essential role in controlling market entrance and exit, containing competitive practices, controlling market organization, controlling remuneration, regulating quality and standards, and ensuring safety.
 Additionally, the government provides funding for healthcare through taxes and social insurance mechanisms.
 Controlling the financing mechanism is one approach for policymakers to exercise direct influence on the volume of funds available for healthcare and the allocation of those resources within the system.
 Moreover, the government can provide public provision over healthcare.
-To combat main economic concerns regarding what to deliver, how to deliver it, and for whom should be focused should be considered critical in the public provision of healthcare.
+To combat main economic concerns regarding what to deliver, how to deliver it, and for whom should be considered critical in the public provision of healthcare.

 The government involvement in healthcare was discussed by using case studies in the two most populated countries: China and India.
 It is noticed that every government has their own strategies to tackle the level of market failures in healthcare.
 The main government failure in most nations is the endeavor to supply everything to everyone, with no differentiation between more and less important treatment and more or less needy patients.